aar0nTw/lita-line-bot/README.md

 A [LINE](https://line.me) messaging bot example, use [Lita](https://lita.io), and [lita-line](https://github.com/aar0nTw/lita-line) adapter

-# Starting a chat with lita-lin
+# Starting a chat with lita-line

 ___Just tap the following button to add friends___